Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 Triplex Plunger Pump Failure Patterns

-• Seal failure due to dirty fluid, wrong packing cooling, misalignment, or suction starvation.
+• Seal or packing failure due to dirty fluid, wrong packing cooling, plunger surface damage, or suction starvation.

-• Valve wear or chatter caused by poor suction line design or insufficient dampening.
+• Valve wear or chatter caused by poor suction line design, air ingress, debris, or insufficient dampening.

-• Pressure fluctuations due to dampener issues, worn valves, or air ingress.
+• Pressure fluctuation due to dampener precharge loss, worn valves, suction air entry, or unstable downstream demand.

 Triplex plunger pump failure mode highlight diagram for pressure instability: inspection map showing the packing heat band region, valve seat wear points, and common air ingress locations on the suction side that trigger pressure fluctuation.
 Used for plant troubleshooting to prioritize checks on packing temperature rise, valve sealing condition, and suction fittings or manifold leaks.